- Steps for Growing Freshwater Aquarium Plants

 Steps for Growing Freshwater Aquarium Plants

-To grow your plants properly in your aquarium, following steps should be kept in mind:
+To grow your plants properly in your aquarium, the following steps should be kept in mind:

 Floating plants should be planted into the aquarium with roots facing downward and keep the plants away from your filter.
 Make a hole into the substrate for the potted plants and place the roots into the hole with a long stick.
 Bundled plants can be planted into the tank and the weight strip should be attached to sink them under water.
 Planting can also be done using without weight strip and in this case, roots should be placed into the substrate.
 To grow your plants, you should take cuttings from the healthy mother plant, which are sold through most aquarium stores and online shops.